-If you’ve been following this blog, you’ve probably guessed that I’m a great admirer of Edmond Halley and expect that I side with him in his difficulties with his lieutenant – yet when I first read about Edward Harrison and his book, I did have some sympathy and respect for the lieutenant.
+If you’ve been following this blog, you’ll know I’m an admirer of Halley and expect that I side with him in his difficulties with his lieutenant – yet when I first read about Edward Harrison and his book, I did have some sympathy and respect for the lieutenant.

-Harrison was evidently a man of some, though limited, education.
-He described himself as “sea-bred”, indicating he’d been at sea from an early age, and these facts suggested someone of modest background and resources and so it seemed to me rather impressive that such a man had written a book, got it printed, distributed it to the Royal Society and the Admiralty – and I could feel some sympathy for his dismay when Halley then dismissed his enterprising efforts.
+Harrison described himself as “sea-bred”, indicating he’d been at sea from an early age, but he was evidently a man of some, if limited, education.
+These facts suggest someone of modest background and resources, and so it seemed to me rather impressive that he had written a book, got it printed, and circulated it to the Royal Society and the Admiralty – and I could feel some sympathy for his dismay when Halley then dismissed his enterprising efforts.

-But then I read the book and that sympathy was gone in an instant.
-The book, Idea Longitudinis, was published by Harrison in 1696; he’d submitted a paper of his ideas to the Royal Society about 2 years earlier but received no encouragement and so determined to “appear on the Publick Stage”.
+But then I read his book and that sympathy disappeared.
+The book, Idea Longitudinis, was published by Harrison in 1696; he’d submitted a paper of his ideas to the Royal Society about 2 years earlier but received no encouragement and so he decided to “appear on the Publick Stage”.

 The book includes a dedication to the Lords of the Admiralty, a preface, and 8 chapters including a conclusion, the whole about 97 pages long.
 The first 3 chapters cover: where to set a first meridian, a definition of longitude, a definition of time (solar, sidereal year), and chapters 4-7 consider the different methods of finding longitude: horological, magnetic variation, lunar, and Jovian.

-The book appears not without merit as a handbook for his “Brother Tar”; the chapters seem well-chosen and some of his remarks about the problems one would encounter (refraction, parallax, impossibility of using a long telescope (for the Jovian method) on a rolling ship) seem useful – but this was all commonplace to the fellows of the Royal Society and I would guess that that was the opinion Halley gave to their Lordships.
+The book seems not without merit as a handbook for his “Brother Tar”, and some of his remarks about the problems that would be encountered (refraction, parallax, impossibility of using a long telescope (for the Jovian method) on a rolling ship) are helpful – but this was all commonplace to the fellows of the Royal Society, and I would guess that that was the opinion Halley gave to their Lordships.

-Perhaps Halley gave a similar assessment, that it contained nothing new – an opinion reinforced, I should think, when he read the opening lines of Harrison’s chapter on magnetic variation (see image), copied almost verbatim from Halley’s 1683 paper on the same subject (there’s at least one other section copied directly from Halley’s paper).
+Perhaps Halley gave a similar assessment – that it contained nothing new – an opinion that would be reinforced when he found that the opening lines of Harrison’s chapter on magnetic variation (see image) were copied almost verbatim from his 1683 paper on the same subject (there’s at least one other section copied directly from Halley’s paper).

-Alan Cook describes Harrison’s book as “[s]cientifically and technically … poor, second-hand, and ill-digested.
-It is shot through with aspersions on mathematicians, the manner is aggressive, and it shows a deep inferiority complex”, and possibly the most interesting aspect of the book is what it reveals about Harrison’s personality, giving us some idea of what Halley had to deal with on board his ship.
+Alan Cook describes Harrison’s book as “[s]cientifically and technically… poor, second-hand, and ill-digested.
+It is shot through with aspersions on mathematicians, the manner is aggressive, and it shows a deep inferiority complex”, and possibly the most interesting aspect of the book is what it reveals about Harrison himself, giving us some idea of what Halley had to deal with on board his ship.

-To me, Harrison comes across as chippy and having an inflated view of himself.
-He twice compares himself to Columbus, as being someone who “shewed the way”, and warns us that some “ordinary Mathematicians may hate to be out-done by a Tarpolin, if they have ought to say against him, its because his Practice and Experience may prove him to be a more Competent Artist in Navigation then [sic] themselves”.
+Harrison comes across as having a rather inflated view of himself.
+He twice compares himself to Columbus as being someone who “shewed the way”, and warns us that some “ordinary Mathematicians may hate to be out-done by a Tarpolin, if they have ought to say against him, its because his Practice and Experience may prove him to be a more Competent Artist in Navigation then [sic] themselves”.

-Hindsight makes the opening lines of the dedication wonderfully ironic: “It is a saying in the Navy, He that knows not how to obey Command, is not worthy to bear Command”.
-While this sentence seems rather revealing, given he’d lifted some passages straight from Halley and then gone on to despise him for dismissing his book: “If any Envious Person pretend I have borrowed most of my Book, may he be obliged to Quote the Authors, where I have not”.
+Hindsight makes the opening lines of the dedication seem ironic: “It is a saying in the Navy, He that knows not how to obey Command, is not worthy to bear Command”.
+As, too, does this sentence, given he’d lifted passages from Halley and then gone on to despise him for dismissing his book: “If any Envious Person pretend I have borrowed most of my Book, may he be obliged to Quote the Authors, where I have not”.

-The passages I found most revealing of his personality were also the most unexpected:
+The passages that revealed most about his personality were also the most unexpected: